Biden presses employers to provide paid time off for vaccine shots, recovery

 At least 133 million people have received one or both doses of the vaccine in the United States, according to Washington Post data.
 More than 86 million people are fully vaccinated, the data show.
 By Thursday, Biden said, 80% of American seniors will have had at least one shot.

 But many Americans are still reluctant to get vaccinated.
-Polling shows those concerns are more pronounced among Republicans than among Democrats.
+Polling shows opposition to the vaccine is much more pronounced among Republicans than Democrats.

-The new tax credit is part of the government’s quest to buttress efforts in the private sector aimed at encouraging vaccination, especially as supply of the shots catches up with demand and issues of access and hesitancy come to the fore.
+The new tax credit is part of the government’s quest to buttress efforts in the private sector aimed at encouraging vaccination.
 Large employers from American Airlines to Target have unveiled incentives for employees to get vaccinated, from an extra day off next year to free rides to vaccination sites.

-The success of these initiatives could help determine how businesses approach requiring the vaccine for their employees — a vexed political debate that the administration has sought to leave to the private sector.
+The success of those initiatives could help determine how businesses approach requiring the vaccine for their employees – a vexed political debate that the administration has sought to leave to the private sector.

 Short of mandates, however, Biden administration officials said they had examined research showing employers have outsize influence in reaching the remaining unvaccinated population.
 The tax credit, they said, would provide the financial support necessary to allow small businesses to make vaccination convenient for their employees.